Torn strut boot: Does it need immediate replacement?

 Damaged strut boot replacement cost

-To replace a damaged strut boot, the shop would have to remove the entire strut assembly from your vehicle.
-Next, they’d have to compress the strut, remove the strut mount and then the strut boot.
-After replacing the strut boot, they’d have to reassemble the strut and install the assembly back in your vehicle and then align it.
+The shop must remove the entire strut assembly from your vehicle to replace a torn strut boot.
+Next, they’d have to compress the strut, remove the strut mount, and then the strut boot.
+After replacing the strut boot, they’d have to reassemble the strut, install the assembly back in your vehicle, and then align it.

-Strut boots fail due to age, so even though the damaged strut boot is causing extra wear to the wiper seal, so that means the entire strut is also wearing out.
-It doesn’t make much sense to pay the labor to replace a strut boot if the strut is still performing proper.
-In almost all cases, it makes far more sense from a financial standpoint to wait until the strut wear out fully and then replace the entire strut with a new unit.
+Strut boots fail due to age.
+Even though the damaged strut boot is causing extra wear to the wiper seal, the entire strut is also wearing out.
+It doesn’t make much sense to pay the labor to replace a strut boot if the strut is still performing correctly.
+In almost all cases, it makes far more sense from a financial standpoint to wait until the strut wears out fully and then replace the entire strut with a new unit.

 See this post for a more in-depth cost analysis of replacing the complete strut versus replacing just the boot or just the bump stop